 dconf reset -f /org/gnome/shell/extensions/favorite-apps

-Obviously, if you uninstall any of app the dock is hardcoded to contain (e.g., LibreOffice, the Firefox snap package, etc) those won’t magically reappear (or, for your peace of mind, get reinstalled).
+If you have uninstalled an app the Ubuntu Dock is hardcoded to show (e.g., Firefox, App Center, etc), those magically reappear (or, for your peace of mind, be reinstalled).

 Wrap Up

-And that’s it; two simple commands to reset Ubuntu Dock settings to their original values.
-Perfect for those times when you want to undo a change (but don’t know how), or wish to start over with a clean slate.
+And that’s it; two simple commands that will change Ubuntu Dock back to its original settings.
+Perfect for those times when you want to undo a change but don’t know how, or wish to start over with a clean slate – without the hassle of a clean install.